 Knowing all three angles gives similar triangles but the size is unclear.

-PowerPoint Three, Slides 1-6, are about choosing the correct ratio, sine or cosine, to solve problems where one measure in a trigonometric ratio is missing and must be found from the information given.
+- Use PowerPoint Three, Slides 1-6, to discuss choosing the correct ratio, sine or cosine, to solve problems where one measure in a trigonometric ratio is missing and must be found from the information given.
 For each slide ask:

 - What is given?

 - What ratio is needed for this problem?
 How do you know?